dxw/moj-ppud-api-mocks/README.md

 Make sure you add the examples in the correct response for the endpoint!

-For an example, try `curl http://localhost:7783/prison_api/api/access-roles`
+For a simple example, try `curl http://localhost:7783/prison_api/api/access-roles`

+If you want to select a specific example, you need to specify it in a header: `curl http://localhost:7783/community_api/api/offenders/crn/whatever -H "Prefer: example=98765C"`

 ## Updating the specs